PAGE UPDATED IN 2025

 Adam's rating: 8/10

-- Standouts: 'Now We Die', 'Night of Long Knives', 'Eyes of the Dead'
+- Standouts: 'Now We Die', 'Killers & Kings', 'Night of Long Knives', 'Sail into the Black', 'Eyes of the Dead'

-What is about this band?
+What is it about this band?!
 One minute I really enjoy hearing 'em and especially admire the riff-work from Robb Flynn and Phil Demmel, the next minute I'm just sick of 'em.
 Don't get me wrong, I thought Unto the Locust was pretty damn good because it kept the tracklisting to 7 songs and wasn't as overblown and tedious as The Blackening.
 Through the Ashes of Empires was decent too, yet I feel like at this point, the formula that started with said album has just gone on too long.
 Bloodstone & Diamonds follows said trend, but it's fucking 70 minutes long!
 Who the hell do they think are?!
 It's long enough to be a double album!
 Instead, what you get is The Blackening part II; 12 songs in total, and more than half of them clock between 6-9 minutes long.
 Look, if these guys were a progressive rock band like Yes or Rush, it wouldn't bother me.
 But they ain't.
 They're not even that smart, even though they think they are.
 The guitar work and riffs may be more than competent throughout, but because the whole record is pointlessly long, I can't even give you any examples.
 By the time I got to track 10 ('Game Over'), I couldn't be arsed with it any longer.
 I had to come back and listen to the remaining songs another time.
 It's a shame because the songs individually are good, this band just have no idea what they're doing when it comes to compiling them.
 They should have just made the whole thing a double album instead.

 By the way, these songs may be good overall, but to me they aren't especially great, save for maybe 'Night of Long Knives' and 'Now We Die'.
 The problem I have with what this band does nowadays is the inconsistencies of Robb's vocals.
 You the get crushing riffs and aggressive vocals, then the next second you get some mellow, mid-tempo harmonies that work well in small doses BUT NOT WHEN EVERY SONG HAS THEM AND THE RECORD LASTS 70 FUCKING MINUTES!!!
 I must be listening to Machine Head for the wrong reasons, then.
 But I came into this one more enthusiastically because I thought the last album was great overall.
 In conclusion, Machine Head take themselves too seriously.
 Sorry, but it's true.